-Veterans Welfare Service.
-The VWS is part of MOD's Veterans UK support function within Defence Business Services and is the Government's in-house provider of support to Veterans.
-They are the first point of contact for all Veterans support.
-A referral should be made to VWS where it is deemed that those approaching the end of their Service, may benefit from ongoing specialist advice, information and support from VWS, by virtue of their disabling conditions, perceived or actual needs of welfare support
+Veterans Welfare Service and Defence Transition Services.
+Both VWS and DTS are part of MOD's Veterans UK support function within Defence Business Services and are the Government's in-house provider of support to SP and Veterans.
+A referral should be made to VWS/ DTS where it is deemed that those approaching the end of their Service may benefit from ongoing specialist advice, information and support, by virtue of their disabling conditions, perceived or actual needs of welfare support or where there are transitional issues that will not be resolved prior to discharge.

 Standard Learning Credit (SLC).
 The SLC Scheme allows personnel to obtain financial assistance for learning costs.
 SL are able to claim 80% of their course fees retrospectively, up to a maximum of £175 per Financial Year.
 To qualify for SLC funding, the course of study must lead to a nationally recognised qualification, have substantial developmental value and directly benefit the Service.
-This is available through career, not just in Resettlement phase.
+This is available through career, not just in the resettlement phase.